Nebula Genomics DNA Report for Migraines

 - Treatment (Part 7 of Are migraines genetic?)

-Introduction (Part 1 of Are migraines genetic?)
+What are Migraines?
+(Part 1 of Are migraines genetic?)

 A migraine is a common neurological disease typically characterized in adults by intense, recurrent, throbbing, and pulsating headaches on one or more sides of the head that can range from mild to severe.
-These types of headaches may be accompanied by additional symptoms such as nausea, vomiting, sensitivity to bright lights (photophobia) or sound (phonophobia).
+These types of headaches may be accompanied by additional symptoms such as nausea, vomiting, sensitivity to bright lights (photophobia), or sound (phonophobia).
 It can also worsen through exposure to physical activity and smell.

 There are several distinct types of migraine headache based on its physical symptoms.
+Migraine symptoms may include:

 - Migraine without aura: This type occurs without the warning of an aura.